 *You can buy Kwik Stix paint sticks on Amazon, at Michael’s (in stores and online), at Walgreens stores, and at some toy stores.

-Next, tape a series of triangles down on your work surface, to hold them in place.
+- Tape a series of triangles down on your work surface, to hold them in place

-As you can see, I covered our table with a large piece of brown contractors’ paper first, because I knew we’d be drawing off the edges of the paper triangles.
-You might want to protect your work surface, too, with paper or an art mat…
+As you can see, we covered the table with a large piece of brown contractors’ paper first to protect our work surface.

 As you can see, the Kwik Stix paint sticks work equally well over as well as underneath the marker drawings and words.

-I arranged the triangle artworks, intermixing them, and sewed them together into one long bunting.
+Arrange the triangle artworks, intermixing them, and sew them together into one long bunting.

 If you don’t have a sewing machine, or don’t want to sew them, here are two alternatives: